 - Let r represent the diminishing chance of collisions with distance.

 While point 1 requires no further explanation, we need to explain point 2 and 3.
-It is not immediately clear why q1 should be multiplied by q2, nor why r should be squared.
+It isn’t immediately clear why q1 should be multiplied by q2, nor why r should be squared.

 When it comes to the distance r, we have to recognize that charged neutrinos are more densely distributed close to the point charges, and that this distribution tapers off by the square of the distance.
 This is the inverse square law, which can be derived directly from geometry.